• Home

 Staple Gun

 We started putting together the canvas frame by attaching the four outer sides.
+We used a speed square to get the right angles squared up as shown above.

 First, add a bit of wood glue to the edge then securing it with the brad nailer.